 Official Title.
-Section 10.854(1)(e)5, Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is Putnam Academy of Arts and Sciences, Inc. and the school code assigned by the Florida Department of Education is 54-0061.
+Section 10.854(1)(e)5, Rules of the Auditor General, requires the name or official title of the entity and the school code assigned by the Florida Department of Education be disclosed in this management letter.
+The official title of the entity is Putnam Academy of Arts and Sciences

+, Inc. and the school code assigned by the Florida Department of Education is 54-0061.